-Keep in mind that, regardless of the pros and cons, the milestone based pricing models is dependent on agency-client communication.
-As your business grows, your goals will change, and thus new conversations will need to be had regarding new strategies to try, new goals to hit, new metrics to track, and new percentages to pay.
+Also, regardless of the pros and cons, milestone-based pricing is dependent on agency-client communication.
+As your business grows, your goals will change, and conversations about new strategies, new goals, new metrics, and new percentages will be necessary.

 These are just the most popular PPC agency pricing models that we’ve seen thus far.
-As agencies attempt to customize their offers to a continuously changing clientele base, their pricing models will adjust accordingly.
+As agencies attempt to customize their offers to a continuously changing clientele base, pricing models will change accordingly.

-Always remember that true success in the PPC game isn’t going to come from how much you spend, but how well you spend it.
-So, when you’re deciding to sign with an agency or not, make sure you take the time to consider the needs of your business.
+Always remember that true success in the PPC game isn't going to come from how much you spend.
+How well you spend it is much more important.
+So, when you're deciding to sign with an agency or not, make sure you take the time to consider the needs of your business.

 Whatever pricing model the agency you choose uses should align with your very specific goals.
 The more you connect your agency's success to the growth of your business, the happier both of you will be.